Ultimate Guide to Toxin-Free, Clean Drinking Water at Home

 The iSpring 6-stage under-sink reverse osmosis drinking water filter system was around $200.

-Also, I just don’t believe the additional benefits of these more expensive systems outweigh the cost.
-At least that is how I feel right now.
+Also, I don’t believe the additional benefits of these more expensive systems outweigh the cost—at least, that is how I feel right now.
 My opinion could change in the future.

-But for us, we are actually saving money by using this system.
-We were spending over $300 a year on bottled water and at least $50 dollars a year on filters for our PUR water dispenser.
+However, we are actually saving money by using this system.
+We were spending over $300 a year on bottled water and at least $50 a year on filters for our PUR water dispenser.

-The whole RO system was $200 dollars and replacement filters (a year supply) will cost around $60 a year.
-So this year the total cost will be around $260 which is still less than what we were spending before.
+The whole RO system costs $200, and replacement filters (a year supply) will cost around $60 a year.
+So this year the total cost will be around $260, which is still less than what we were spending before.

 But next year our total cost will only be $60!

-The 4 main filters need to be replaced every 6 months and the ph filter needs to be replaced once a year.
-A year’s supply which includes 2 of each main filter and one of the ph filters is about $60.
+The four main filters need to be replaced every 6 months, and the ph filter needs to be replaced once a year.
+A year’s supply, which includes 2 of each main filter and one of the ph filters, is about $60.

 The reversis osmosis membrane only needs to be replaced every 2-3 years and costs around $26.

-So the max amount we are ever going to spend in any given year on filters is $86.
-Still significantly cheaper than what we were paying for water before and the water is so much better!
+So, the maximum amount we will spend on filters in any given year is $86.
+This is still significantly cheaper than what we were paying for water before, and the water is so much better!

-Plus, my husband was able to install the system himself.
-So we saved more money by not having to pay someone to install it.
+My husband also installed the system himself, so we saved more money by not having to pay someone to do it.

 Conserving Water With a Reverse Osmosis System

-One of the biggest downsides of the reverse osmosis water filtration system is the amount of water it wastes.
-Living in California where we are especially prone to droughts I was very concerned about wasting water.
+One of the most significant downsides of the reverse osmosis water filtration system is the amount of water it wastes.
+Living in California, which is especially prone to droughts, I was very concerned about wasting water.

-We upgraded our toilets to high-efficiency toilets.
-Our new toilets use less than one gallon per flush.
-Our old toilets used between 5-6 gallons per flush.
+We upgraded our toilets to high-efficiency models.
+Our new toilets use less than one gallon per flush, compared to our old toilets, which used between 5 and 6 gallons per flush.

 But it gets even better.

 You can save the water wasted by the RO water system.
-Now there isn’t a whole lot you can do with the wasted water, or I guess I should say, should do with it.
+Now, there isn’t a whole lot you can do with the wastewater, or I guess I should say, should do with it.

-RO waste water is highly contaminated so you shouldn’t bathe with it or even water your plants with it.
-But you can flush your toilet with it or wash your car with it.
+RO waste water is highly contaminated, so you shouldn’t bathe in it or water your plants with it.
+However, you can flush your toilet with it or wash your car with it.

-So like I mentioned earlier, a TDS meter cannot tell you what exactly is in your water but it can be a useful tool especially if you opt for a reverse osmosis sysyem.
+As I mentioned earlier, a TDS meter cannot tell you what exactly is in your water, but it can be a helpful tool, especially if you choose a reverse osmosis system.

 Our tap water has a TDS level of 286.
 The water filtered through our PUR dispenser has a reading of 165 (and that is with a fairly new filter).
 And water from our RO system has a TDS level of 26!!!

-Keep in mind we have a remineralization filter so the extra minerals will increase the TDS levels.
-When I add my trace mineral drops to my water the TDS meter skyrockets into the thousands.
+Keep in mind that we have a remineralization filter, so the extra minerals will increase the TDS levels.
+The TDS meter skyrockets into the thousands when I add my trace mineral drops to my water.

-So I’m pretty confident that if we did not have the remineralization filter the TDS meter would be at zero.
+So, I’m pretty confident that the TDS meter would be zero without the remineralization filter.

 Overall, I’m really pleased with this water filtration system.
-The water tastes amazing.
-I know it is so much cleaner and purer than the water I was drinking before which I thought was safe.
+The water tastes amazing and is much cleaner and purer than the water I was drinking before, which I thought was safe.

-It doesn’t take up any space on my counter or in my refrigerator and it doesn’t need to be constantly refilled.
+It doesn’t take up any space on my counter or refrigerator and doesn’t need to be constantly refilled.

-It feels good to know that my family and I don’t have to wonder whether or not we are consuming a bunch of chemicals in our drinking water.
+It feels good to know that my family and I don’t have to wonder whether we are consuming toxic chemicals in our drinking water.

 But it is ultimately up to you to make that decision for your family.
 Weigh the pros and cons above and choose what you think is best.